Mighty Minds

 • Ages: 5–11 years old

-Mighty Minds is a research-based emotion regulation skills group program for K–5th graders and is described as a flagship program that has helped hundreds of kids in San Francisco and Mill Valley for over a decade.
-The program includes a focus on identifying and naming emotions, recognizing physical changes that come with different emotions and using those clues to respond, understanding how thoughts, feelings, and behaviors are connected and how shifting one can change the others, making mindful choices when feeling upset, and using specific skills and strategies to support self-regulation of emotions and behavior.
-The curriculum also includes concrete take-home strategies for parents to help kids apply what they learned at home and school, and dedicated group sessions provide personalized attention and support.
+Mighty Minds is a research-based emotion regulation skills group for K–5th graders that focuses on identifying and naming emotions, recognizing physical changes that come with different emotions and using those clues to respond, understanding how thoughts, feelings, and behaviors are connected, making mindful choices when feeling upset, and using specific skills and strategies to support self-regulation.
+The program includes concrete take-home strategies for parents to help kids apply what they learned at home and school, and it offers dedicated group sessions that provide personalized attention and support.
+It is the flagship program that has helped hundreds of kids for over a decade and is offered in schools during the academic year, with Mighty Minds Summer Camps enrollment open and educational programs that can also be delivered virtually, nationwide.

-Parents have described Mighty Minds as intentional and useful for starting dialogue about challenging behavioral topics, and one parent reported seeing a difference in their family’s approach to big emotions after the class.
-Another parent shared that their child used breathing techniques and a “glitter water bottle” idea from the program at bedtime, and others noted that their children enjoyed having a space where they felt heard and practicing tools to manage big feelings.
-A licensed marriage and family therapist, Ashley Goldsmith Buttner, stated that talking about feelings in a group setting can normalize struggling with big feelings and that participants practice many tools to manage feelings.
+Parents describe seeing a difference in their family’s approach to big emotions after the class and report using breathing techniques and tools like a glitter water bottle at home.
+One parent shares that their daughter loved having a space where she felt heard and found it helpful for coping with big feelings and everyday frustration.
+Another parent notes that the program is very intentional and supports having a dialogue with a child about more challenging behavioral topics.
+A licensed marriage and family therapist, Ashley Goldsmith Buttner, LMFT, highlights that talking about feelings in a group setting can normalize struggling with big feelings and that participants practice many useful tools to manage feelings.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.